dandi/dandi-archive/doc/design/zarr-manifests.md

 directory in the bucket under `zarr-manifest/` is not colossal, thereby avoiding tremendous resource usage by `dandidav`.

-The manifest file shall be world-readable, unless the Zarr is embargoed or belongs to an embargoed Dandiset, in which case appropriate steps shall be taken to limit read access to the file.
+**Embargo.** The manifest file shall be world-readable, unless the Zarr is embargoed or belongs to an embargoed Dandiset, in which case appropriate steps shall be taken to limit read access to the file.